(last amended 25 October 2021)

 9.1 We shall not be liable to you for any loss, injury or damage whatsoever or howsoever caused arising directly or indirectly in connection with the Contract, or the Service (including, without limitation, arising out of or in connection with any misuse of data by an unauthorised third party) except as specified in Clause 9.3 or to the extent to which it is otherwise unlawful to exclude such liability.

-9.2 Notwithstanding the generality of 9.1 above, we expressly exclude liability for consequential loss, indirect damages, or corruption to other software or data, or for loss of profit, business, revenue, goodwill or anticipated savings.
+9.2 Notwithstanding the generality of 9.1 above, we expressly exclude liability for consequential loss, indirect damages, or loss of or corruption to software or data, or for loss of profit, business, revenue, goodwill or anticipated savings.

 9.3 We do not restrict our liability for death or personal injury to the extent that it results from our negligence, or anything else that we are prevented by law from excluding.